sanmai/later/README.md

 $deferred->get(); // returns $result
 ```

-This deferred-but-not-deferred object implements the same interface, and can be used anywhere where a normal `Deffered` object would go.
+This deferred-but-not-deferred object implements the same interface, and can be used anywhere where a normal `Deferred` object would go.

 # Writing Tests